 - Sociology of Education (Graduate)

-I have published 14 peer-reviewed articles on a wide range of topics including education, social class, identity formation, social psychology, sports, stigma management, contemplative pedagogy, and the scholarship of teaching and learning (SoTL).
-My work has appeared in well-respected journals such as The Sociological Quarterly, Research in Higher Education, Symbolic Interaction, Sociological Forum, Teaching Sociology, and the Journal of Sport and Social Issues.
+My publications cover a wide range of topics including education, social class, identity formation, social psychology, sports, stigma management, contemplative pedagogy, and the scholarship of teaching and learning (SoTL).
+My work has appeared in journals such as The Sociological Quarterly, Research in Higher Education, Symbolic Interaction, Sociological Forum, Teaching Sociology, and the Journal of Sport and Social Issues.
 I have also compiled and edited two editions of Critical Pedagogy in the Sociology Classroom–a teaching resource guide published by the American Sociological Association.
-Currently, I am working on an article that synthesizes micro sociological theories from symbolic interaction and Buddhist social theory.

 Since 2011, I have been a regular contributor to the Everyday Sociology Blog published by W.W. & Norton.